pytorch/pytorch/SECURITY.md

  - [**Reporting a Vulnerability**](#reporting-a-vulnerability)

 ## Using Pytorch Securely
+**Consider Pythor models as programs**.
+Machine Learning models are mathematical vectors and weights in their essence, but as they grow in complexity they can require privileges or be partially composed by programmatic code.
+That said, running untrusted models is equivelent to running untrusted code.

 ### Untrusted models
 Be careful when running untrusted models.
 This classification includes models created by unknown developers or utilizing data obtained from unknown sources.